What is a Personal Brand?

-Our personal brand is what people see in us.
-It reveals who we are, what we offer and what we value.
-When we work in a company, our colleagues will create a perception about us based on how we present ourselves to them.
-This can either be good or bad, depending on how we present our image.
-So, it’s important to take care of it, because we always want others to think positively of us.
+Our personal brand is what people see as our identity, who they see us as and what qualities and things they associate with us.
+It reveals who we are, what we offer, and what we value.
+When we work in a company, our colleagues create a perception about us based on how we present ourselves to them.
+This can either be good or bad, depending on the image we present.
+It’s important to take care of our personal image because we always want others to think positively of us.

 Examples of positive personality traits are:

 Examples of favorable skills are:

 Personal Brand – A lifetime of making good decisions

 Creating a personal brand that’s well-received and recognized by everyone takes years to accomplish.
 First of all, for others to get to know who we are, they must be around and interact with us for some time.
 Once we develop some type of working relationship with others, we need to consistently make optimal decisions at work.
 Whether sharing our best ideas, sending high-quality analysis and financial modeling work to our team, or finishing a project before the due date, we’re building a reputation for excellence that our peers will find commendable.